Boisti13/3.5-Modular-Pixhawk-Copter/README.md

 - Usability with a "cable copter" power system for long indurance indoor testing
 - External wireless telemetry module
 - Printable frame parts, optimized for SLS printing (PA12)
+- Most parts can be printed on an FDM printer as well (like in PLA-CF)
 - Mainly off the shelf electronics
 - 2s - 4s power system